Skip to main content

 Pro Tip

 Pre-filter turbid water through a bandana or clean cloth before pressing to extend cartridge life significantly.
 The GeoPress cartridge is designed to handle dirty water, but removing large sediment particles first reduces clogging and maintains easy press pressure.
 For a 2-week trip, one cartridge is sufficient (about 40 presses for 2L/day).
-Carry a spare cartridge for trips longer than 3 weeks — they weigh only 3 ounces and cost $24.95, which is cheap insurance against press resistance in the field.
+Carry a spare cartridge for trips longer than 3 weeks — they weigh only 3 ounces and are affordably priced, making them cheap insurance against press resistance in the field.

 Pros & Cons